kylejlin/autocrop/README.md

 > ```sh
 > npm create vite@latest autocrop -- --template react-ts
 > ```
+>
+> After I ran the above command, I expanded the ESLint configuration according to the instructions below (in the [Expanding the ESLint configuration](#expanding-the-eslint-configuration) section).

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.